 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including cholesterol and triglyceride levels, liver function, and blood glucose levels, may be performed while you use lopinavir/ritonavir solution.
+- Lab tests may be performed while you use lopinavir/ritonavir solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.